shenlei149/Mathematics/Differential Equations/2904 Heaviside Cover-up Method.md

 ### Introduction
 The cover-up method was introduced by Oliver Heaviside as a fast way to do a decomposition into partial fractions.
-This is an essential step in using the Laplace transform to solve differential equations, and this was more or less Heaviside’s original motivation.
+This is an essential step in using the Laplace transform to solve differential equations, and this was more or less Heaviside's original motivation.
 The cover-up method can be used to make a partial fractions decomposition of a proper rational function $\frac{p(s)}{q(s)}$ *whenever the denominator can be factored into distinct linear factors*.

 ### Linear Factors